25 May – October 2025

 © CCO 1.0 Dedication

 A safe, respectful, open space for lively conversations about a difficult topic over tea and cake, with other people who will also die one day.
 The Café Mortel concept originated in Switzerland and developed into the Death Café movement in the UK and has since spread around the world.
-This picnic will take place within the connective tissue of the garden, where death and life are so exquisitely intertwined.
-Hosted by Aleksandra Mikić and Lucy Powell.

 A multi-sensory, carnivalesque celebration of monsters, decomposers and transformative processes – and topping-out ceremony for the compost toilet, which guests are warmly invited to help construct.
-Then it’s time to put your knowledge of nutrient cycles to the test in Ella Ziegler’s Holy Shit quiz, enjoy charismatic speeches by ‘invasive’ species and ‘pests’ courtesy of the Organism Democracy, pick at the bones of Lucy Powell’s edible sculpture, create and sample distilled plant odeurs for insect decomposers with Katrin Petroschkat & Susanne Schmitt at the Barfly Bar, before gathering round the fire for a hearty garden soup as darkness decends.
+Then it’s time to put your knowledge of nutrient cycles to the test in Ella Ziegler’s Holy Shit quiz, enjoy charismatic speeches by ‘invasive’ species and ‘pests’ courtesy of the Organism Democracy, pick at the bones of Lucy Powell’s edible sculpture, create and sample distilled plant odeurs for insect decomposers with Katrin Petroschkat & Susanne Schmitt at the Barfly Bar, before gathering round the fire for a hearty garden soup as darkness descends.

 © CC0 Public Domain